-(1) There is hereby established the South Dakota Ethics Commission, an independent commission to prevent corruption and its appearance, to protect the integrity of the democratic process, to ensure that state ethics laws are not violated, and to administer the Democracy Credit Fund and Program.
-Fonthe purpose of sections 50 to 58 inclusive, of this tef the term, commission, means the South Dakota Ethics commission.
+Section 32.
+There is hereby established the South Dakota Ethics Commission, an independent commission to prevent corruption and its appearance, to protect the integrity of the democratic process, to ensure that state ethics laws are not violated, and to administer the democracy credit fund and Program.

-(2) Membership.
-The Commission shall have five members.
-Members shall be chosen on the basis of their experience, integrity, impartiality, and good judgment.
-Not more than two of the members may be affiliated with the same political party.
-No member of the Commission may be a state employee or an elected or appointed official of the state or local government.
-No member may be a registered lobbyist.
-Perstered pursuant to change any of its political subdivisor
+Section 33.
+The commission shall consist of five members who shall be chosen on the basis of experience, integrity, impartiality, and good judgment.
+No more than two of the members may be affiliated with the same political party.
+No member of the commission may be a state employee or an elected or appointed official of the state or any of its political subdivisions.
+No member may be a lobbyist registered pursuant to chapter 2-12.

-(3) Appointments and Terms.
-The initial members of the commission shall be appointed no later than January 31, 2006, and all appointments to the board mode there. than January 31, 2016, and all appointments to the board made thereafter are to be made by January thirty-first of each year.
-Members of the commission shall serve for a single term of six years, except that of the members first appointed: three members, not presently or generally affiliated with the same political party, shall be appointed by the Governor for terms ending in three years, with one (1) chosen from a list of nominees, ordered by preference, that shall be supplied by the state senate majority leader, one (1) chosen from a list of nominees, ordered by preference, that shall be supplied by the state senate minority leader, and one chosen from a list of nominees, ordered by preference, that shall be jointly agreed upon and supplied by the state senate majority and minority leaders, and two (2) of the members, not presently or generally affiliated with the same political party, shall be appointed by the Governor for terms ending in six years, with both chosen from a list of nominees, ordered by preference, that shall be jointly agreed upon and supplied by the presidents of the University of South Dakota and South Dakota State University.
-If the Governor fails to make any appointment to the Ethies-Commission by the date indicated above, those nominees in the relevant supplied list shall be automatically appointed in order of indicated preference as necessary to fill the commission.
+Section 34.
+The initial members of the commission shall be appointed no later than January 31, 2017, and all appointments to the board made thereafter are to be made by January thirty-first of each year.
+Members of the commission shall serve for a single term of six years, except that of the members first appointed: three members, not presently or generally affiliated with the same political party, shall be appointed by the Governor for terms ending in three years, with one chosen from a list of nominees, ordered by preference, that shall be supplied by the state senate majority leader, one chosen from a list of nominees, ordered by preference, that shall be jointly agreed upon and supplied by the state senate majority and minority leaders, and two of the members, not presently or generally affiliated with the same political party, shall be appointed by the Governor for terms ending in six years, with both chosen from a list of nominees, ordered by preference, that shall be jointly agreed upon and supplied by the presidents of the University of South Dakota and South Dakota State University.

-Any vacancy on the commission shall be filled in the same manner as the initial appointment and court the must be made within thirty days of the vacancy.
-A vacancy occurring prior to the end of the commissioner's term shall be filled for the remainder of the term and shall count as that appointee's single allowable term.
+If the Governor fails to make any appointment to the commission by the date indicated above, the nominee in the relevant supplied list is automatically appointed in order of indicated preference as necessary to fill the commission.
+Any vacancy on the commission shall be filled in the same manner as the initial appointment and shall be made within thirty days of the vacancy.

+A vacancy occurring prior to the end of the Commissioner's term shall be filled for the remainder of the term and shall count as that appointee's single allowable term.
 All appointed members of the board shall file with the secretary of state an oath in the form prescribed by § 3-1-5.

-(4) Voting Requirements.
-Except where expressly provided otherwise, all decisions of the Commission with respect to the exercise of its duties and powers under the provisions of this Act shall be made by a majority vote of the members of the Commission.
+Section 35.
+Except where expressly provided otherwise, each decision of the commission with respect to the exercise of its duties and powers under section 39 of this Act shall be made by a majority vote of the members of the commission.